m4ttes4/SigmaClip/readme.md

 ## 1. Basic Clipping (Mask Generation)

-Use sigma_clip to identify outliers without altering the original dataset.
+Use sigma_clip_mask to identify outliers without altering the original dataset.
 This returns a BitArray mask.

 ```Julia